jrueter15/unit2/README.md

     ```sql
     -- Database for the app (copy the line and hit enter to create the database)
     CREATE DATABASE unit_2 CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;
-    -- Now have a db called "unit_2".
-You can view it and all the other default dbs by running the following:
+    -- Now have a database called "unit_2".
+You can view it and all the other default databases by running the following:
     SHOW DATABASES;

-    -- Create a low privilege local user to allow connection to the new db.
+    -- Create a low privilege local user to allow connection to the new database.
 This is a weak test password.
     CREATE USER 'unit_2_user'@'localhost' IDENTIFIED BY 'testpass';

-    // -- Grant unit_2_user the ability to make changes to the db
+    // -- Grant unit_2_user the ability to make changes to the database
     // GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, INDEX, DROP ON unit_2.* TO 'unit_2_user'@'localhost';

-    -- IDE didn't liek this.
-We need all privileges
+    --  Grant all privileges
     GRANT ALL PRIVILEGES ON unit_2.* TO 'unit_2_user'@'localhost';

-    -- Ensure changes are relflected in the system
+    -- Ensure changes are reflected in the system
     FLUSH PRIVILEGES;
     ```